operand/agency/README.md

 `everything` to set up a basic chat room to interface with other systems and not use agents at all!

-An additional benefit of its general nature is that `everything` may even be used to simplify general machine learning development and training workflows.
+An additional benefit of its general nature is that `everything` may also be used to simplify some machine learning development workflows.
 See the example below.

 So, `everything` is a simple but more general purpose library intended to compliment agents and their development, to ultimately enable agents to safely